Job Search: Matching Your Qualifications

 Academic Qualifications

 Do you have a teacher's certificate from any U.S. state?
-If you do and it's from Virginia, that's a plus.
+If you do, and it's from Virginia, that's a plus.
 Not having a teaching certificate probably won't keep you from getting the job, all things being equal, but understand that you will have to get the certificate as soon as possible.
 The school will most likely make that a condition of hire.
-The important thing to understand if you do not have teaching certification is that you must find out the school's preferred route to earning that certification.
+The important thing to understand if you do not have teaching certification is that you must find the school's preferred route to earning that certification.

 Math Teaching Experience